-Whether at camp, an after-school club, or any group get together, it’s great to have a few fun icebreaker games up your sleeve!
+Whether at camp, an after-school club, or any group get together, it’s great to have a few fun icebreaker activities and games up your sleeve!
 They’re a great way to help kids make new friends and feel comfortable in new settings.

 So if you’re on the hunt for the perfect getting-to-know-you activity for your next event, check out this ultimate guide to icebreakers for kids.
 These have been vetted by the fun experts at iD Tech, and I can speak from personal experience that there’s something for every age group, energy level, time frame, and supply list here.

 Please note, some of these activities can be easily adapted for a virtual environment, while others are best kept in our back pockets until federal, state, and local safety guidelines give the green light for in-person gatherings.

 (For more virtual-friendly icebreaker questions for kids, check out our 57 open-ended questions to ask kids and teens!)

 These time-tested icebreaker games are great for elementary and early middle school kids.
 They’ll get your group laughing, moving, and having a blast!

 Make a circle facing one another.
 The first player must state an adjective that has the same first letter as the first letter in their first name, followed by their first name (ex.
 Preposterous Pete).
 The next player states their name combination and then all of the combination names that preceded them.
 After completing the circle, all of the players have a chance to show off their ability to perfectly recite the names in order.